lesion/gancio/docs/install/configuration.md

 ## Configuration
 {: .no_toc }
 `gancio` configuration is done during installation process but you can change it editing the configuration file.
-Note that you can always re-run gancio with `--setup` flag to use the interactive setup.
 The configuration file shoud be a `.json` or a `.js` file and could be specified using the `--config` flag.

 - <small>eg. `gancio start --config ./config.json`</small>